Anton syndrome: Causes

 It is not known why patients with Anton syndrome deny their blindness, although there are many theories.
 One hypothesis is that damage to the visual cortex results in the inability to communicate with the speech-language areas of the brain.
 Visual imagery is received but cannot be interpreted; the speech centers of the brain confabulate a response.
+Another possibility is that in Anton syndrome, lesions cause a disconnection between internal visual representations in visual association cortex, metacognitive processing in the cingulate cortex and memory-associated structures including the hippocampus.
+Anosognosia occurs because visual inputs cannot be meta-cognitively compared to priors stored in memory to recognize a deficit.

 Patients have also reported visual anosognosia after experiencing ischemic vascular cerebral disease.
 A 96-year-old man, who was admitted to an emergency department complaining of a severe headache and sudden loss of vision, was discovered to have had a posterior cerebral artery thrombosis with consequent loss of vision.
 He adamantly claimed he was able to see despite an ophthalmologic exam proving otherwise.
 An MRI of his brain proved that his right occipital lobe was ischemic.
 Similarly, a 56-year-old woman was admitted to the emergency department in a confused state and with severely impaired psychomotor skills.
 Ocular movements and pupil reflexes were still intact, but the patient could not name objects and was not aware of light changes in the room, and seemed unaware of her visual deficit.

 Diagnosis

 Though the patient is blind, they will behave and talk as if they have normal vision.
 Attention is aroused, however, when the patient is found to collide with pieces of furniture, to fall over objects, and to experience difficulty in finding their way around.
 They may try to walk through a wall or a closed door on their way from one room to another.
 Suspicion is still further alerted when they begin to describe people and objects around them who do not exist.
 Mental confusion may also be seen.
 Patients with ABS may give excuses for their blindness.
 They may explain that their inability to see is because of the lack of proper lighting, and they may try their best to prove that they are not blind, thereby putting themselves in danger.
+Differential diagnoses include: Cerebral visual impairment, delayed visual development, homonymous hemianopia, lack of facial recognition, visual agnosia, visual neglect, and visual perceptual disorder.